Camino Sanabrés, Puebla de Sanabria to Lubián, Day Six, 27.84 Kilometers (17.3 Miles)

 The lane ahead led us southward again, and back towards the Río Castro.
 By the river, we passed this Fisherman's Refuge.

-After following near the river for less than one kilometer, and at about 7.4 kilometers total, the Way turns to the right on a bend waymarked by yellow arrows.
+After following near the river for less than one kilometer, and after about 7.4 kilometers total, the Way turns to the right on a bend waymarked by yellow arrows.
 Here you get onto a trackway that becomes quite faint, shown below.
 There are two tracks in the grassy lane.
 I was a bit worried we had gotten off-Camino, and it was starting to drizzle again, so I did not want to be lost!

 The road soon loses the asphalt and becomes this lovely forest lane.
 I was filled with joy to be walking in the cool and fresh forest.
 My heart was also full of concern for Nadine as I hung back to watch her walk and observe her persistent limp.
 It looked to me like she was really struggling to keep up.
 This limp was just not going away, even after a full day and a half of rest.
 I felt sorry for her and uncertain about her future.